Your browser doesn't support javascript.

 ABSTRACT

-BACKGROUND: Quantity and the spatial relationship of specific immune cell types can provide prognostic information in bladder cancer.
-OBJECTIVE: To characterize the spatial interplay and prognostic role of different immune cell subpopulations in bladder cancer.
-DESIGN, SETTING, AND PARTICIPANTS: A total of 2463 urothelial bladder carcinomas were immunostained with 21 antibodies using BLEACH&STAIN multiplex fluorescence immunohistochemistry in a tissue microarray format and analyzed using a framework of neuronal networks for an image analysis.
-OUTCOME MEASUREMENTS AND STATISTICAL ANALYSIS: Spatial immune parameters were compared with histopathological parameters and overall survival data.
-RESULTS AND LIMITATIONS: The identification of > 300 different immune cell subpopulations and the characterization of their spatial relationship resulted in numerous spatial interaction patterns.
+BACKGROUND AND OBJECTIVE: Quantity and the spatial relationship of specific immune cell types can provide prognostic information in bladder cancer.
+The objective of the study was to characterize the spatial interplay and prognostic role of different immune cell subpopulations in bladder cancer.
+METHODS: A total of 2463 urothelial bladder carcinomas were immunostained with 21 antibodies using BLEACH&STAIN multiplex fluorescence immunohistochemistry in a tissue microarray format and analyzed using a framework of neuronal networks for an image analysis.
+Spatial immune parameters were compared with histopathological parameters and overall survival data.
+KEY FINDINGS AND LIMITATIONS: The identification of > 300 different immune cell subpopulations and the characterization of their spatial relationship resulted in numerous spatial interaction patterns.
 Thirty-nine immune parameters showed prognostic significance in univariate analyses, of which 16 were independent from pT, pN, and histological grade in muscle-invasive bladder cancer.
 Among all these parameters, the strongest association with prolonged overall survival was identified for intraepithelial CD8+ cytotoxic T cells (time-dependent area under receiver operating characteristic curve [AUC]: 0.70), while stromal CD8+ T cells were less relevant (AUC: 0.65).
 A favorable prognosis of inflamed cancers with high levels of "exhaustion markers" suggests that TIM3, PD-L1, PD-1, and CTLA-4 on immune cells do not hinder antitumoral immune response in tumors rich of tumor infiltrating immune cells.
-CONCLUSIONS: The density of intraepithelial CD8+ T cells was the strongest prognostic feature in muscle-invasive bladder cancer.
+CONCLUSIONS AND CLINICAL IMPLICATIONS: The density of intraepithelial CD8+ T cells was the strongest prognostic feature in muscle-invasive bladder cancer.
 Given that tumor cell killing by CD8+ cytotoxic T lymphocytes through direct cell-to-cell-contacts represents the "terminal end route" of antitumor immunity, the quantity of "tumor cell adjacent CD8+ T cells" may constitute a surrogate for the efficiency of cancer recognition by the immune system that can be measured straightaway in routine pathology as the CD8 labeling index.
-PATIENT SUMMARY: Quantification of intraepithelial CD8+ T cells, the strongest prognostic feature identified in muscle-invasive bladder cancer, can easily be assessed by brightfield immunohistochemistry and is therefore "ready to use" for routine pathology.
+PATIENT SUMMARY: Quantification of intraepithelial CD8+ T cells, the strongest prognosticfeature identified in muscle-invasive bladder cancer, can easily be assessed by brightfield immunohistochemistry and is therefore "ready to use" for routine pathology.

 Chembiochem ; 25(5): e202300797, 2024 03 01.